UserLearningServices-C3S/regionalreanalysis-UERRA/cds_unlisted_retrieve_examples/README.md

-# MARS retrieval examples
+# CDS unlisted data retrieval examples
-All data produced within the Copernicus Climate Change Service regional reanalysis for Europe and the pre-operational UERRA project are publicly available for download via the ECMWF MARS system.
-These are example python scripts for retrieving temperature and 24 hour precipitation data.
-Please note that these requests can result in the retrieval of a lot of data.
+All data produced within the Copernicus Climate Change Service regional reanalysis for Europe and the pre-operational UERRA project are publicly available for download via the Copernicus Climate Data Store API (CDS API).
+These are example scripts for retrieving UERRA data that are not included in the [CDS listed datasets](https://cds.climate.copernicus.eu/cdsapp#!/search?type=dataset&text=uerra).

+The request syntax is based on the ECMWF MARS retrieval system.
 Before running these scripts it is recommended to explore the available data and the corresponding MARS requests via Web-MARS:<br />
 [UERRA-HARMONIE data in Web-MARS](http://apps.ecmwf.int/datasets/data/uerra/levtype=sfc/stream=oper/type=an/)<br />
 [MESCAN-SURFEX data in Web-MARS](http://apps.ecmwf.int/datasets/data/uerra-mescan-surfex/levtype=sfc/stream=oper/type=an/)<br />
 Then modify the time, parameters, levels etc. in the scripts to match your specific needs.

-The examples provided here use the python ECMWF Web-API client.
+The examples provided here use the python CDS API client.
-Information about prerequisites for running these examples can be found at the [ECMWF website](https://software.ecmwf.int/wiki/display/WEBAPI/Access+ECMWF+Public+Datasets).
+Information about prerequisites for running these examples can be found at the [CDS website](https://cds.climate.copernicus.eu/api-how-to).
-The examples are based on the [UERRA SMHI retrieval efficiency Web-API example](https://software.ecmwf.int/wiki/display/WEBAPI/UERRA+SMHI+retrieval+efficiency).

 ## General information
 This project contains example code for users of the Copernicus Climate Change Service regional reanalysis for Europe (C3S_322_Lot1) data.